boge12/RunBridge/README.md

 4. **Run**
    - Start an **Indoor Run / Treadmill** activity on your watch.
    - Pace and distance should track the treadmill display.
+   - Cadence will be estimated from pace on the bridge.

 No phone or app is required once things are paired.